-When planning semi-retirement, you won’t start stressing over the next 25 years once you hit 40.
+When planning for retirement, you won’t start stressing over the next 25 years once you hit 40.
 Instead, you will simply be thinking about the rest of your life, which could extend another 40 years or more.

 5. You don’t have to wait to start receiving benefits.

 This advantage actually turns semi-retirement into a new type of lifestyle.
 Your monthly retirement check may not be as high as it would if you wait to “age-out” but consider this.

 If you are still working your regular job AND begin to receive a reduced retirement check, you can use those extra funds to pay off debt faster, then re-invest.
 That way, if you eventually decide to go into full retirement, you’ll have reduced your monthly budget to fit your retirement income.

 So, if the idea of being semi-retired sounds appealing, here are some tips to follow to reach your goal.